 A lot of players don’t buy expensive, dedicated guitar polish because of the costs.
 Instead, it’s tempting to clean your guitar with any one of hundreds of household “polishing” products that promise a brilliant shine.
 But many of these polishes contain alcohol, citrus acids (like lemon oil) and other cleaners that might do a great job of the kitchen table, but will wreck your guitar finish.

 You need the real thing.
 Also, you don’t want anyone polishing their guitar with the same rag they use to check the oil in the car, so a high-quality, dedicated cloth is a good idea, too.
 This is one of those obvious gifts, but you’ll be surprised how many people don’t have any.
+Buy on Amazon.

 9. Some Serious Merchandise

 We’ve all got our guitar heroes—or maybe the band—that inspire us to keep learning and playing.
 And while plenty of shops will sell generic, branded T-shirts, windcheaters and hoodies, nothing beats getting the real thing from the band’s own website.
 Sneak around, find the right size, and order some genuine merchandise from the band itself, and you’ll be on a Christmas winner for sure.
+Buy on Amazon.